TinusgragLin/tglslice/blog-zola/content/rust-explore-lifetime-problems-3.md

 In the second case, the line expands to `self.0 = std::ops::Index::index(self.0, 1..)` `self.0` is of type
 `&T` which *is* `Copy`, so the complication above does not come up.

-One way to solve the problem in the first case without requiring `&some_lifetime: 'b` is to move the exclusive reference out using `std::mem::{take,replace,swap}`:
+One way to solve the problem in the first case without requiring `'some_lifetime: 'b` is to move the exclusive reference out using `std::mem::{take,replace,swap}`:

 ```rust